kapmati/spring-examples/README.md

 #Spring 4 examples
-This is a set of a small projects which descibes basic Spring 4 functionalities.
+This is a set of small projects which descibes basic Spring 4 functionalities.